 Street frontages should avoid blank walls or high fences.
 Car parking entrances and waste collection areas should not be visible from the street.

 The Department is monitoring the implementation of the Better Apartments Design Standards to ensure they continue to meet the needs of Victorians.

 Review of recently approved apartment developments has identified that north and south facing balconies can excessively overshadow living rooms and bedrooms in apartments below.
 This can compromise energy efficiency in some apartment buildings.
 The review identified that balcony depths can be reduced on north and south facing buildings to increase daylight access to living and bedrooms whilst still providing functional space for table and chairs and amenity and ventilation.
-The Minister for Planning has announced the update to the private open space standard, to commence operation in 2021.
+The Minister for Planning introduced an update to the private open space standard.